davisj95/Regression-Analysis/AL East Hardest/README.md

 * If division is “Central”, the model is:&nbsp; 𝑦 = 𝛽<sub>0</sub> + 𝛽<sub>1</sub> * (Central=1) + 𝛽<sub>2</sub> * (West=0) + 𝛽<sub>3</sub> * (run.diff)

 The reason for this is with the elimination of the division variable, we need to account only for the y-intercept (which uses the East division as a base) and the difference in run differential from the y-intercept.
-Thus the 𝛽𝛽̂I are represented as such: 𝛽𝛽̂0 = y-intercept for East division 𝛽𝛽̂1 = difference between Central and East for run differential 𝛽𝛽̂2 = difference between West and East for run differential 𝛽𝛽̂3 = partial slope of run differential
+Thus the 𝛽<sub>i</sub> are represented as such:

+* 𝛽<sub>0</sub> = y-intercept for East division
+* 𝛽<sub>1</sub> = difference between Central and East for run differential
+* 𝛽<sub>2</sub> = difference between West and East for run differential
+* 𝛽<sub>3</sub> = partial slope of run differential

 To show the performance of these reduced models and compare them, we plotted them onto one chart.
 I decided to do this in R, and ran the following block of code:

 ```